The best of both worlds – City living with an Urban Homestead!

 Houzz – Inspiring Raised Beds for Fall and Spring Planting

 Are you considering a new home for your golden years?

 A growing number of retirees are leaving the homes where they raised their children and are choosing instead to downsize.
 If you are contemplating something smaller, retirement house plans offer the chance to build exactly what you want, with a size that fits your new needs.

 If you enjoy design elements from both traditional and modern homes, you may appreciate a house plan that blends the popular features of each into one cohesive design.
 That is exactly what you get with Urban Farmhouse design, it’s a modern twist on a traditional home.
 These designs perfectly blend classic elements with modern amenities, providing you with a unique look that will fit your personal style.

-House Plan on the Drawing Board 1461 is a two-story design with a media room on the second floor!
+House Plan on the Drawing Board 1481 is a Ranch design with a split-bedroom layout!

 Leave us your feedback and suggestions at the bottom of this post!

 Conceptual design 1481 is a updated version of The Oakway house plan 968.
 The exterior is a mix of siding with stone-and-shake accents.
 This design works well on a narrower lot, with front-facing garage bays and a width of only 57 feet.